jadeallenx/erlbrew/README.md

 erlbrew
 =======
-Erlbrew is a silly bash script designed to reduce the pain of installing various versions of Erlang side-by-side.
+Erlbrew is a bash script designed to reduce the pain of installing various versions of Erlang side-by-side.

 Installation